WRITING YOUR WAY HOME: A POETRY WEEKEND INTENSIVE

-Friday: Please arrive early because of the holiday weekend, between 2 pm and 5 pm, and settle into your rooms.
-Both Friday and Saturday before dinner, we will meet and greet at 5 pm in the lounge at the end of the hallway on the 1st floor (wine, cheese and crackers will be served).
+Friday, December 7: Please arrive by 5 PM and settle into your rooms.
 After dinner, we will break into two groups (about 12 to 15 in each), where we will have the opportunity to write poetry and share the work we’ve just written.

 *** On Friday and Saturday evenings, the two groups will come together and we will share our work—either something written on the weekend or previously.

-Sunday: Breakfast will be followed by a workshop.
+Sunday, December 9: Breakfast followed by a workshop.
 A final reading by participants will serve as the “closing ceremony” to what we hope will be an inspiring and productive weekend.
 Lunch will offer another opportunity for socializing and networking.

 We envision this intensive as a journey, allowing us to look at things differently, listen to our own inner voice, and create in stillness and community.
 This is an opportunity to retreat from the noise and busyness everyday life and invite the muse to inspire us.
 In the workshops, we will capture our stories and memories on paper, and discover how poetry can, so often, save our lives.